iter8-tools/docs/docs/getting-started/first-release.md

         - The name `httpbin-0` is derived from the helm release name since it is not specified in the version or in `application.metadata`.
 The names is derived by appending the index of the version in the list of versions; `-0` in this case.
         - Alternatively, a `deploymentSpecification` and/or a `serviceSpecification` could have been specified.

-    To support routing, a `Service` (of type `ExternalName`) named `default/httpbin` pointing at `istio-ingressgateway.istio-system` is deployed.
+    To support routing, a `Service` (of type `ExternalName`) named `default/httpbin` pointing at the Istio gateway, `istio-ingressgateway.istio-system`, is deployed.
 The name is the helm release name since it not specified in `application.metadata`.
 Further, an Iter8 [routemap](../user-guide/topics/routemap.md) is created.
 Finally, to support the blue-green rollout, a `ConfigMap` (`httpbin-0-weight-config`) is created to be used to manage the proportion of traffic sent to this version.
      - **Assumes**`Gateway` named `gateway` exists and that it is configured for traffic to  `httpbin.default.svc.cluster.local`.

-Once the application components are ready, the Iter8 controller atuomatically configures the routing by creating an Istio `VirtualService`.
-It is configured to route all traffic to the the only deployed version, `httpbin-0`.
+Once the application components are ready, the Iter8 controller automatically configures the routing by creating an Istio `VirtualService`.
+It is configured to route all traffic to the only deployed version, `httpbin-0`.

 ### Verify routing